tuneduc/csv_to_html/README.md

 # csv_to_html

-A gem to automate generation of HTML files from an erb template and a csv.
+A gem to automate generation of HTML files from an ERB template and a CSV.

-The advantage here is that your template can treat the csv columns as methods, abstracting implementation details.
+The advantage here is that your template can treat the CSV columns as methods, abstracting implementation details.

 ## Installation